Exploring Nature. Inspiring Science.

 PLEON's Lake School is an immersive, hands-on, field-based lake stewardship course targeted toward members of community associations tasked with managing their community's lakes.
 Participants will learn lake ecology basics, gain hands-on experience monitoring water quality, practice interpreting data, discuss emerging threats to PA lakes, and join a network of regional lake associations facing the same challenges.

-• Communicating lake data to your community
+Communicating results to your community

-The cost of 2025 Lake School is $300 per person.
+The cost of 2026 Lake School is $325 per person.
 On-site lodging is also available and can be reserved during registration (space is limited).

 Lake School curriculum builds day to day.
 However, it is possible to register for a single day.
 Details when you register!